Florida Midland Railroad: Lake Wales Line

 The line from West Lake Wales to Frostproof, which extends a distance of about 18 miles, branches off of CSX's Auburndale Subdivision in West Lake Wales.
 It proceeds east to Lake Wales along a former Seaboard Air Line Railroad (SAL) line.
-In Lake Wales, the line turns north and connects with the north-south segment of the line, which is a former Atlantic Coast Line Railroad (ACL) line.
+In Lake Wales, the line turns north and connects with the north-south segment of the line, which is a former Atlantic Coast Line Railroad (ACL) line known as the Haines City Branch.
 From here, the line continues south for the remaining 14 miles to Frostproof.
 Since the junction between the two segments in Lake Wales is oriented north, a run-around track just before the junction is used to move locomotives to the opposite end of the trains.
 Trains are then backed onto the north-south segment so they can proceed south with the locomotive on the front.

 The line notably serves citrus fields and a Lowe's distribution center at the terminus in Frostproof.

 The interchange between CSX and the Florida Midland takes place on a small yard track in West Lake Wales.
 The Florida Midland Railroad also has trackage rights on a small section of CSX's Auburndale Subdivision to facilitate the interchange.